22nd Annual Fields on Wheels Conference

 Four Points South Hotel, Winnipeg

 Implications for Agricultural Trade and Transportation

 After 23 years, a comprehensive review of NAFTA is desirable.
 The original agreement was neither perfect, nor inclusive.
 In the case of transport, “free trade” is non-existent.
 Vehicles can cross the border to deliver or pickup freight, but cargo movements within neighbouring countries are restricted to domestic carriers.
-Important sectors are excluded from NAFTA, like Canada’s supply managed commodities and softwood lumber.
-Even though customs duties have been eliminated, many non-tariff barriers (regulations, grading, licensing, etc.) continue to block trade in general.
-Some improvements to NAFTA are attractive.
-The risk is that once a process has been set in motion, it can take on a life of its own.
-Some concessions will be necessary on both sides.
+Although customs duties have been eliminated, many non-tariff barriers (regulations, grading, licensing, etc.) continue to block trade in general.

-Even as access of American and Mexican markets threatens to become more difficult, Canada has signed the Comprehensive Economic and Trade Agreement (CETA) with the European Union.
-CETA offers the opportunity to regain markets in the east that have been virtually closed for decades.
-Infrastructure investment can also reduce port bottlenecks on the west coast that affect western flows of grain to Asia.
+Even as access to American and Mexican markets threatens to become more difficult, Canada has signed the Comprehensive Economic and Trade Agreement (CETA) with the European Union.
+CETA offers the opportunity to regain markets in the east that have been difficult for decades.
+The successor treaty to the TPP could enhance western grain demand in Asia.
+Infrastructure investment is needed to reduce bottlenecks at the West Coast ports.
 Shifting grain exports from southern markets to the east-west routes is unlikely to offset what could be lost, but having a Plan B is better than depending on hope as a strategy.

-Among the topics to be addressed at the 22nd Fields on Wheels conference:
+Topics to be addressed at the 21st Fields on Wheels conference:

 - Outlook for NAFTA talks – issues and opportunities